ocaml/dune/doc/project-layout-specification.rst

 Note that if you are using `Topkg <https://github.com/dbuenzli/topkg>`__ as well in your project, you shouldn't manually set a version in your ``<package>.opam`` file or write/generate on of the file listed above.
-See *the section about using topkg with jbuilder* for more details.
+See the section about :ref:`using-topkg` for more details.

 Odig conventions
 ----------------